knightsemplar/celestia_analysis/README.md

 # Setup Prometheus, Grafana, and Node Exporter

-Go to the project directory celestia_analysis/prometheus, if run ubuntu from any cloud provider then you have public a IP.
-If you run in local then you have an IP of localhost or 127.0.0.1.
+Go to the project directory celestia_analysis/prometheus, if run you are running ubuntu from any cloud provider then you have public a IP.
+If you run from a local machine then you have an IP of localhost or 127.0.0.1.
 Provide your host IP in the prometheus.yml file instead of the placeholder (Insert-Your-IP).
 Write out and exit.

 `cd && cd celestia_analysis/prometheus && nano prometheus.yml`